Georgia Car Accident Lawyer

-When a victim is injured in a car accident, he or she can suffer steep financial damages.
-These include medical bills, emotional trauma, missed opportunities to advance in his or her career, an abrupt end to his or her career, and conditions like paralysis or a cognitive disability that require recurring medical treatments and management for the rest of the individual’s life.
+Medical bills, emotional trauma, missed opportunities to advance in your career, an abrupt end to your career, or conditions like paralysis or cognitive disability that require recurring medical treatments can change your life forever.

-These can all be expensive burdens for the victim.
-To lessen the financial stress of suffering from a car accident injury, a victim can file a personal injury claim to seek monetary compensation for these damages.
+These can all be expensive burdens.
+To lessen the financial stress of suffering from a car accident injury, you can file a personal injury claim to seek monetary compensation.

 What Causes Car Accidents?

-Car accidents, like any other type of accident, can have a variety of causes.
+Car accidents happen for many reasons.
 One of the most common causes of car accidents is driver negligence.

-Negligence is defined as a party’s failure to act within his or her duty to protect others from harm.
-This is the reasonable expectation that one would take certain actions to avoid injuring him- or herself and others.
+The state of Georgia defines Negligence as a party’s failure to act within his or her duty to protect others from harm.
+This is the reasonable expectation that a driver takes certain actions to avoid injuring him- or herself and others.
 For drivers, it means following the posted traffic rules and avoiding distracted and intoxicated driving.

 Examples of driver negligence include:

-- Failing to stop, yield, and merge as instructed; and
+- Failing to stop, yield, and merge as instructed

-Car accidents can also occur because roadways are poorly designed or maintained.
-When this is the case, the party tasked with maintaining the area where the accident occurred, which could be the municipal, county, state, or federal government, or a private party, may be held liable for the victims’ damages.
+Car accidents can also occur because a roadways may have a poor design or poor maintenance .
+When this is the case, the party tasked with maintaining the area where the accident occurred, which could be the municipal, county, state, federal government, or a private party, may be held liable for the victims’ damages.

-How you are injured in a car accident depends on a variety of factors, such as the speed at which it happened, the angle at which it happened, your overall fitness level, and your car’s safety features can all play a role in the final outcome.
+Injuries you get in a car accident depends on a variety of factors.
+The speed at which it happened, the angle at which it happened, your overall fitness level, and your car’s safety features can all play a role in the final outcome.

-What Should I Do if I am in a Car Accident?
+What Should I Do if I’m in a Car Accident?

 Immediately check to see if anybody involved needs emergency medical care.
 If so, call 911 to have an ambulance dispatched to the scene.

-Next, contact local law enforcement to have an officer sent to the scene.
-Fill out an official police report with him or her and do not leave the scene without a copy of this report.
-It contains important information about the accident, such as the date, time, and location of the collision and whether any of the parties involved violated the law.
+Next, contact local law enforcement.
+Fill out an official police report with the officer and do not leave the scene without a copy of this report.
+It contains important information about the accident such as the date, time, and location of the collision, and whether any of the parties involved violated the law.

-Take as many photos of the scene as you can to fully illustrate what happened and how you were injured.
-Exchange insurance information with all other parties involved – do not leave the scene without this information, pictures, and contact information for any witnesses to the accident.
+Take as many photos of the scene as you safely can to fully illustrate what happened and how you were injured.
+Exchange insurance information with all other parties involved.
+Do not leave the scene without this information, pictures, and contact information for any witnesses to the accident.

 After leaving the scene, seek medical attention for yourself as soon as you can.